Bian-Wesley/Bian-Wesley/README.md

 UCSD GPA - 3.936
 <br>

-## Blockchain, machine learning, data scarping and analysis, lots of languages programming languages
+## Blockchain, machine learning, data scraping and analysis, lots of languages programming languages

 ## Check out my repositories for the projects that I've built.
 Here are some featured projects: